 JBA have sole responsibility for collection and checking of all inclinometer and piezometer data at 6 month intervals.
-JBA provide CH2M with the inclinometer and ground water data presented as graphs, ready for interpretation.
+JBA provide Jacobs (previously CH2M) with the inclinometer and ground water data presented as graphs, ready for interpretation.
 The following graphs are provided in Appendices to this report:

-- Inclinometer incremental displacement total displacement at 0.5m intervals down the length of borehole since the baseline reading along two axes (A0 being downslope, A180 being at right angles to the slope).
+Inclinometer incremental displacement - total displacement at 0.5m intervals down the length of borehole since the baseline reading along two axes (A0 being downslope, A180 being at right angles to the slope).
 This plot is free from errors associated with past readings as only the most recent and original readings are compared.
-This plot highlights the depths where most significant movement has occurred. - Inclinometer cumulative displacement sum of all incremental displacements down the length of the borehole showing total deformation since the baseline reading along the two axes.
-If a user error has occurred, it is carried through all cumulative plots, potentially giving misleading results.
-Errors can usually be identified by comparison to incremental displacement plots.
+This plot highlights the depths where most significant movement has occurred.